J-ihsuan/Hanabi-Festival/Hanabi-v4/README.md

 **A. Setup & Build**
 1. Open the Terminal and navigate to the project folder.

-2. Install the required Babel dependencies:
+2. Install the required dependencies (TypeScript):

     ```bash
     npm install